javierdearquer/UsefulMacros/PowerPoint/README.md

-##README: Installing the Custom Ribbon and Macros in PowerPoint
+## Installing the Custom Ribbon and Macros in PowerPoint

-#Introduction
+# Introduction

 This guide explains how to install the custom ribbon and macros included in the provided .pptm file, ensuring they are available every time PowerPoint starts.

 Steps to Install the Macros and Ribbon

-#1.
-Enable Macros in PowerPoint
+# 1. Enable Macros in PowerPoint

 Before proceeding, ensure that PowerPoint is set to allow macros: